 - Obtain a DENTPIN®

-- Before applying for the DAT, you must obtain a Dental Personal Identifier Number (DENTPIN®), which is required for all dental school admissions.
+- Before applying for the DAT, you must obtain a Dental Personal Identifier Number (DENTPIN®).

 - Review the DAT Candidate Guide